canonical-ols/snapstore-snap-docs/docs/how-to/devices.md

 * `snapd` ≥ 2.30 on the client device
 * Access to a [registered Enterprise Store](register.md)

-### Step 1: Get Store URL and Store ID from the Enterprise Store
+1. Get the Store URL and Store ID from the Enterprise Store using the `status` command, for example:

     sudo enterprise-store status

-Output example:
+Take the required information from the response, for example:

     Store URL: http://proxy.example.com
     Store DB: ok